Update on Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) for the day

 Performance:

-The performance week for Vertex Pharmaceuticals Incorporated is at -2.42% while the performance month is at -14.17%.
-The quarterly and half-yearly performance stats are -16.04% and -12.25% respectively.
+The performance week for Vertex Pharmaceuticals Incorporated is at 2.29% while the performance month is at -9.73%.
+The quarterly and half-yearly performance stats are -15.53% and -16.04% respectively.

 The current operating margin for Vertex Pharmaceuticals Incorporated is at -5.00%.